Syntax Guide

 false

-Whether to terminate pipelines waiting for the lock, allowing the current pipeline to join the lock queue.
-Requires the
+Whether to terminate pipelines waiting for the lock, allowing the current pipeline to join the lock waiting queue.
+Must be used with

 waitproperty.- type:

-If lock is true, key, expires, timeout, cancel-in-progress, wait, and cancel-in-wait take their default values.
+If lock is true, then key, expires, timeout, cancel-in-progress, wait, cancel-in-wait use their respective default values.

 main: